shaiyon/SubredditBot/README.md

 ## Results

 I learned a lot about the intricacies of natural language processing with this project.
+The decrease in loss as the model is finetuned plateaus early, as does its effectiveness.
+When overly specialized, the transformer "forgets" a lot of its vocabulary, and heavily overfits to the given corpus.
+For optimal performance, try to keep training epochs under a few thousand.
+Additionally, I found that a higher temperature parameter for sample generation is best for small comments, but makes the model quickly lose coherence with multiple paragraphs.
+Thus, I've kept the bot's replies short to ensure maximum potency.

-Sample interaction with the bot:
+Interacting with the bot on live reddit threads with other users is a surreal experience, and can lead to some insightful conversations.
+I hope you as a reader have found some value in this repository, and I'm extremely excited to dive deeper into natural language processing in the future!

 ![sample1](samples/sample1.png)